Capital levy: Ancient democracies

 In ancient Athens during its democracy, there was a form of capital levy known as a liturgy (λειτουργία).
-The liturgy might anything from financing a public play to supplying and manning a trireme for the navy.
+The liturgy might be anything from financing a public play to supplying and manning a trireme for the navy.
 An Athenian could volunteer for such a levy, but if no-one volunteered, a wealthy person meeting the eligibility requirements would be ordered to supply it.
 They could escape by nominating someone wealthier to take over the duty; if the nominated person disputed this, the nominator could take the liturgy, or offer to exchange property with their nominee (antidosis).
 If the nominee refused, the matter went to court, and the liturgy was assigned whoever the court case determined to be wealthier.
 Athenians often concealed their wealth to escape taxation, and sycophants who discovered concealed wealth might use it as blackmail material.
 Antidosis helped the state identify the wealthiest people, and kept the rich suspicious of one another.
 Athens also had a wealth tax called eisphora (see symmoria), and for this purpose the city required each rich person give an estimate of his fortune (τίμημα).
 These self-assessments were not very accurate.
 The liturgy has not been much studied by economists.